Office of the Dean for Undergraduate Education

 - Recruiting and enrolling students who can thrive at MIT.

 - Ensuring access and affordability without regard to financial need.

-- Increasing student diversity at all educational levels.
+- Fostering student diversity at all educational levels.

 - Preparing students for the transition to college through pre-enrollment summer programs, freshman advising, and learning communities.

 - Helping students succeed through mentors, advisors and effective learning strategies.

 - Partnering with faculty in developing and coordinating the undergraduate curriculum.